Abdullah0450/portfolio/README.md

 4. Add environment variables in Netlify dashboard

 ### Static Hosting (GitHub Pages, etc.)
 This site uses Next.js with static prerendering.
-Most features work on static hosts, but the `/api/contact` endpoint requires a serverless function provider (Vercel Functions, Netlify Functions, etc.).
+The contact form uses FormSubmit, which works on any hosting provider.

 ## 🎨 Customization